-The proposed Preferred Alternative may change based on public input on this Draft ERP/EA, and/or additional engineering/scientific findings.
-If, during implementation, the Federal Trustees determine that significant changes are appropriate to the selected restoration alternative, additional public review and comment will be sought and the ERP/EA amended, as appropriate.
+The selected Preferred Alternative may change based on additional engineering and/or scientific findings.
+If, during implementation, the Federal Trustees determine that significant changes are appropriate for the selected Preferred Alternative, additional public review and comment will be sought and the ERP/EA amended, as appropriate.